fatmasevinck/enetLTS/paper/paper.md

 The main function `enetLTS()` allows the user to specify a sequence of values for $\alpha$ for the elastic net penalty.
 If this is not provided, a default sequence of 41 equally spaced values between 0 and 1 is taken.
 For the other tuning parameter $\lambda$ that keeps the strength of the elastic net penalty, a user supplied sequence is available.
 If not provided, the default for `family="gaussian"` is chosen with steps of size -0.025 lambda0 with $0\le\lambda\le$ lambda0, where lambda0 is determined as in @Alfons21R.

 After computing all candidates based on the best subsets for certain combinations of $\alpha$ and $\lambda$, the combination of the optimal tuning parameters is defined by 5-fold cross-validation.
-The evaluation criterion for 5-fold cross-validation is summarized by a heatmap, see Figure \ref{fig:hatmapGauss}, if the argument `crit.plot` is assigned to `"TRUE"`.
+The evaluation criterion for 5-fold cross-validation is summarized by a heat map, see Figure \ref{fig:hatmapGauss}, if the argument `crit.plot` is assigned to `"TRUE"`.

 ![Heatmap for 5-fold cross-validation \label{fig:hatmapGauss}](JOSSgausHeatMap.png)